 4 tbsp chickpea flour

-- Heat the coconut oil in a heavy frying pan and add the onions.
-Cook them on medium heat, wile stirring occasionally, till they are nicely caramelised.
-This will take about 10 minutes.
+Heat the coconut or olive oil in a heavy frying pan and add the onions.
+Cook on medium heat, wile stirring occasionally, until they are nicely caramelised.
+This will take about 10-12 minutes.

-- Add the mushrooms and keep stirring and cooking till they are tender but retain a ‘bite’.
-Season and add the nutmeg.
+Add the mushrooms and keep stirring and cooking till they are tender but retain a ‘bite’.
+Season with salt and pepper and add the nutmeg.
 Turn the heat off and let this mixture cool down for 10-15 minutes.

-- Transfer the mushroom onion mixture to the container of a food processor, using the metal blade.
-Add the egg, nuts and chickpea flour.
-Using the pulse button, process shortly so you still have a chunky texture, you don’t want a porridge.
+Transfer the mushroom onion mixture to the container of a food processor, using the metal blade.
+Add the egg or flex egg, nuts and chickpea flour.
+Using the pulse button, process briefly so you still have a chunky texture, you don’t want a porridge.
 Check and adjust the seasoning.

-- Pre heat your oven to 180°c degrees.
-Line a large baking trey with baking parchment.
+Preheat your oven to 180ֲ°c degrees.
+Line a large baking tray with baking parchment.

-- Bake in the preheated oven for about 20 minutes till the burgers are sizzling and nicely browned on the edges.
+Bake in the preheated oven for about 20-25 minutes until the burgers are sizzling and nicely browned on the edges.

 Serve with your favourite condiments in gluten free buns (see recipe here) and a large of green salad.